NEIT-Bloodlines/Bloodlines/README.md

 php models, data queuers, and validation.

 David Landi
-- Responsible for frontend design/development and Javascript development that is required for the Bloodlines game.
+- Responsible for frontend design/development, Javascript development, and the construction of a basic MVC framework.

 Justin Bareara
 - Responsible for the php backend development.
 His focus will be in the overall construction